NG-NEST/ng-nest/lib/ng-nest/ui/statistic/docs/readme.en_US.md

 ---
-label: 'Statistic 统计'
+label: 'Statistic'
 category: 'Data'
 ---

-# Statistic 统计
+# Statistic

-展示统计数字。
+Show the statistics.

 ## Used alone